Mat@MDickie.com

 (February 2011)

-Within a few months of entering a new profession, I was already making an impact!
-In my new role as an education specialist, I demonstrated how games like Moksha could be used with "interactive whiteboard" technology for teaching purposes.
-My work was profiled in the Times Education Supplement and I was subsequently invited to their prestigious awards ceremony to celebrate innovation in the field...
+Within a few months of side-stepping into the education sector, my use of technology was profiled in the Times Education Supplement and I was subsequently invited to their prestigious awards ceremony to celebrate innovation in the field.

 PC Gameplay Benelux